How do you come up with your designs?

 If you are a journalist or blogger and would like access to Dropbox folders of low and high resolution images for easy download, please don't hesitate to contact me at firstname.lastname@example.org.

 I always appreciate you reaching out to me first to request permission to share my images on social media channels.
-I do ask that you provide proper credit and link back to me.
+I do ask that you provide proper credit and tagging and link back to me.
 If you post about my work on your blog, please send along a link to the post - I'd love to see what you write!
 Here's 5 quick tips for reposting someone else's work on Instagram.

 Under no circumstances may images of my work be used without my permission to promote your own company or work.
 Happy Cactus Designs holds the copyright to all of the photographs you see on this website.